 Our vision

-We believe in an American economy that serves local communities, not the other way around.
-An abundant America is where citizens in every town and city work together to build shared prosperity—places where communities have the agency, tools and resources, and capital to build businesses, shape policy, and pass on a richer commons to the next generation.
-Citizens advocate for changes that will grow their pie—not just protect their slice.
+An American economy that works for local communities, not the other way around.
+An abundant America is where citizens in every town and city work together to build shared prosperity— the ability to take care of your family, help your neighbors, and build communities that have the agency, tools and resources, and capital to build businesses, shape policy, and secure a flourishing future for the next generation.
+We want to empower Americans to advocate for a bigger pie, not just fight to take a bigger slice.

 Building an abundant America starts with local action.
-It also requires state and federal systems that promote thriving communities that expand the American Dream for their members and strengthen our whole nation.
+It also requires local, state and federal systems that promote thriving communities that make the American Dream work for regular people, strengthening our whole nation.

 Why we exist

-Abundant America fills that gap.
-We are a citizen-led movement that elects, trains, and connects local and state community leaders to advance a local abundance agenda.
+Abundant America is a citizen-led movement that elects, trains, and connects leaders to advance a local abundance agenda.
 We seek to turn abundance from a policy buzzword into a lived reality by cultivating local champions, building relationships and momentum, and developing the capacity to drive reforms that unlock hometown flourishing.
 In collaboration with the broad existing network of abundance and civic-aligned organizations, we aim to re-root the American economy in the places people actually live—delivering dignity, agency, and opportunity for all.